thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 {% endhighlight %}

-p.
 So we can implement methods to get/set and perform other calculations using attributes from our model at any time.

-h4.
-Listening for changes to the model
+## Listening for changes to the model

-p.
 Now onto one of the more useful parts of using a library such as backbone.
 All attributes of a model can have listeners bound to them to detect changes to their values.
 In our initialize function we are going to bind a function call everytime we change the value of our attribute.
 In this case if the name of our "person" changes we will alert their new name.

 {% highlight javascript %}
     Person = Backbone.Model.extend({